piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 ### Triggers and observers

 Bevy is a collection of stuff extending an ECS.
-Including the removal of `.system()` without mentioning any of the other *major* ECS improvements doesn't feel right; the continual focus on ergonomics is a big reason why Bevy has become a relatively popular engine with a successful and passionate developer community.
+Including the removal of `.system()` without mentioning any of the other *major* ECS improvements doesn't feel right; the continual focus on ergonomics is a big reason why I believe Bevy has become a relatively popular engine.

 ---